Asquera/elasticsearch-workshop-book/src/queries/aggregations/filter_aggs.md

 First the set of documents is filtered, then the aggregations are applied.

-> **🔎** There seems to be no real difference between using a bool based `filter` clause compared to using the `filter` aggregation.
+> **🔎** This particular example there is no real difference between using a bool based `filter` clause compared to using the `filter` aggregation.
 A good reason to use the former is, that the set of filtered documents applies to all aggregations.
-Using the `filter` aggregation from the example above receives all documents to filter.
-Other specified aggregations alongside the `filter` aggregation would therefore see all documents.
+Using the `filter` aggregation from the example first determines the filtered documents before applying the inner aggregations on them.
+Other top level aggregations would therefore still see all documents.
 Depending on the type of search request using a bool based `filter` query first is probably the better option.

 ## Index Mapping